AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

 - Increment (:rust:`++`) and decrement (:rust:`--`) operators don't exist

-  - *Why?* - they can lead to confusing code, and the language prefers *clarity*
+  - *Why?* - they can lead to confusing code, and Rust prefers *clarity*

 - **The Alternative:** Compound Assignment